Approach Social Work

 Information on disability and wellbeing support for those on the Approach Social Work Programme, delivered by Frontline

-When you register with the Disability and Inclusive Practice Service, we will ask you to provide appropriate evidence of your condition.
-We will use your evidence along with any further information we have gathered from you to produce an Inclusive Learning and Support Plan (ILSP).
+When you register with the Lancaster University Disability and Inclusive Practice Service, we will ask you to provide information and, if necessary, supporting information in relation to your disability or condition.
+We will use this information, and if necessary, any supporting statements, to produce an Inclusive Learning and Support Plan (ILSP).

-The ILSP will highlight the characteristics of your condition, how these may impact your academic studies and will make recommendations about reasonable adjustments that your Local Authority placement, Frontline, and their exams team should put in place to support your studies.
+The ILSP will highlight the characteristics of your condition, how these may impact your academic studies and will make recommendations about reasonable adjustments that your Local Authority placement (during year one) and Frontline (during years one and three) should consider putting in place to support your studies towards the PG Diploma in Social Work (year one of Approach Social Work) and MA in Advanced Relationship-Based Social Work Practice with Children and Families (year three of Approach Social Work). .

-We recommend that all disabled participants have an ILSP, and you can ask us to review or update your ILSP if your circumstances change or your adjustments are not enabling you to study effectively.
-It is your responsibility to inform the Lancaster University Disability Service if an update or review of an ILSP is required.
+We recommend that all disabled participants have an ILSP, and you can ask us to review or update your ILSP if your circumstances change, or your adjustments are not enabling you to study effectively.
+It is your responsibility to inform the Lancaster University Disability and Inclusive Practice Service if an update or review of an ILSP is required.

 Participants on, or due to start, Approach Social Work have medical evidence of a disability or long-term condition, may be eligible to apply for Disabled Students Allowance (DSA) from your funding body in Year 1 and 3 of your studies.
 DSA is not means tested and does not need to be repaid.
 The allowance is dependent on your needs and will be paid directly to providers.
 DSA can pay for things like mentoring support, assistive technology, and additional study costs incurred because of your disability.